mountainMath/doodles/content/posts/2019-06-25-how-not-to-analyze-the-roots-of-the-affordability-crisis.markdown

 There probably are *some* income numbers of some type that match those used in the analysis, and the income numbers are defined and labelled incorrectly throughout the text.
 Who knows, either way the metric is constructed extremely carelessly.
 But the main issues is actually not that the input metrics of the analysis are grotesquely off, that part is reasonably easy to fix by just substituting in better estimates. **The main issue is that the methods of the type of analysis performed with the metric is flawed,** as we will explain in the following sections.

 ## Mismatch of metrics{#mismatch}
 The main metric employed in the working paper suffers from a severe mismatch of populations the aggregate is taken over, as we already noted above.
-The income metric is taken over all households, whereas the price metric is taken over a *detached* dwellings (as defined by the real estate boards).
+The income metric is taken over all households, whereas the price metric is taken over all *detached* dwellings (as defined by the real estate boards).
 These two metrics match up in the case of an owner-occupied detached dwelling, while mismatches occurs for non-owner occupied detached dwellings on the dwelling side, and renter households as well as owner households in *attached* dwellings.
 This makes the *price to income ratio* as defined in the working paper very hard to interpret, we have [written about this problem before](https://doodles.mountainmath.ca/blog/2016/09/14/measuring-housing-affordability/).

 To appreciate the effect of this mismatch, we can look at the average income of owner households in single detached housing (where some smaller municipalities are aggregated into groups) using a custom tabulation [we have worked with before](https://doodles.mountainmath.ca/blog/2019/01/09/high-value-homes/).